Carnegie Mellon University

 Cyber operations (Cyber Ops) is a specialization of information security that is in high demand within areas of the government and military, including the National Security Agency (NSA).

-If you have an interest in working for the NSA, or a similar organization, certification in Cyber Ops may be the right fit for you.
+If you have an interest in working for the NSA, or a similar organization, specialization in cyber operations may be the right fit for you.
 To participate, students must be enrolled in the Master of Science in Information Security (MSIS) program.

-The Cyber Ops certificate requirements focus on both mandatory and optional Knowledge Units (KUs) representing important areas of study in the field of cyber operations.
+The Cyber Operations Specialization requirements focus on both mandatory and optional Knowledge Units (KUs) representing important areas of study in the field of cyber operations.
 Some KUs are covered by multiple courses, and other KUs require multiple courses.
+You must complete all Mandatory KUs and four Optional KUs.

 Mandatory KUs (Complete All) Optional KUs (Complete At Least 4)